symfony/symfony-docs/book/security.rst

     http://example.com/somewhere?_switch_user=_exit

-During impersonation the user is provided with a special role called ``ROLE_PREVIOUS_ADMIN``.
-In a template, for instance, this role can decide if a link to exit impersonation needs to be shown:
+During impersonation, the user is provided with a special role called ``ROLE_PREVIOUS_ADMIN``.
+In a template, for instance, this role can be used to show a link to exit impersonation:

 .. configuration-block::